top of page

 Scholar Responsibilities:

-5. Behave and dress in a manner that is humble, modest, neat, clean, and befitting a Leadership Education.
+7. Behave and dress in a manner that is humble, modest, neat, clean, befitting a Leadership Education, and demonstrating restraint.

-10. Abstain from the use of illegal substances.
+13. Abstain from smoking, vaping, and the use of marijuana and all illegal substances.

 Junior Program Student Responsibilities:

-4. Behave and dress in a manner that is humble, modest, neat, clean, and befitting a Leadership Education.
+6. Behave and dress in a manner that is humble, modest, neat, clean, and befitting a Leadership Education, and demonstrating restraint.

-7. Abstain from the use of illegal substances.
+10. Abstain from smoking, vaping, and the use of marijuana and all illegal substances.

 Students who are not fulfilling the above-described obligations shall have their membership reviewed and assessed by the Executive Board for continued class attendance.